-- · Be careful when handling the battery. - Avoid spilling electrolyte. - · Keep flames and sparks away from the battery. - When removing or installing battery cables, disconnect the negative cable FIRST and reconnect it LAST.
-If not done in this order, the positive terminal can be shorted to the frame by a tool. - 1.
-Disconnect the cables from the battery, negative [-] cable first (A, Figure 63).
+- · Be careful when handling the battery. - · Avoid spilling electrolyte. - Keep flames and sparks away from the battery. - When removing or installing battery cables, disconnect the negative cable FIRST and reconnect it LAST.
+If not done in this order, the positive terminal can be shorted to the frame by a tool. - Disconnect the cables from the battery, negative [-] cable first (A, Figure 71 for models with 48" and 52" decks; 72 for models with 61" decks).

-Clean the battery terminals and cable ends with a wire brush until shiny.

-- 3. Reinstall the battery and reattach the battery cables, positive [+] cable first (B). - 4.
+- 2. Clean the battery terminals and cable ends with a wire brush until shiny. - Reinstall the battery and reattach the battery cables, positive [+] cable first (B). - 4.
 Coat the cable ends and the battery terminals with petroleum jelly or non-conducting grease.

-Battery Service
+Battery Charging